 Most patients with diabetic retinopathy do not need treatment.
 If they do, there are several treatment modalities available:

 - This has been the mainstay of treatment for a period of 25 years: the aim is to induce regression of new blood vessels and reduce central macular thickening.
 It is thought that the procedure works by reducing the release of vasoproliferative mediators by hypoxic retinal vessels and allowing easier direct diffusion of oxygen from the choroid blood supply.

 - Treatment can be targeted on to specific areas (focal treatment) or delivered over the entire periphery of the retina (panretinal photocoagulation (PRP)) where 1,200-1,600 burns may be placed on the retina over 2-3 sessions.
-The choice depends on the nature of the DR: macular oedema is treated with focal laser burns whereas retinopathy is more amenable to PRP.
+The choice depends on the nature of the diabetic retinopathy: macular oedema is treated with focal laser burns whereas retinopathy is more amenable to PRP.
 If there is both retinopathy and maculopathy, macular oedema is often treated first and separately before treatment with PRP.

 - Laser treatment is carried out in a laser treatment clinic on an outpatient basis.
 At a later date, the areas of laser treatment are easily identifiable as well-demarcated pale spots with distinct dark-brown centres - this can be helpful if the patient cannot remember if they have previously had treatment!

 - The decision as to whether to carry out laser treatment is not always clear-cut (eg, asymptomatic patients with CSMO but no visual loss).